-With ArcGIS Pro, you can save a service definition for a map service to be published to a stand-alone ArcGIS Server at a later time.
+With ArcGIS Pro, you can save a service definition for a map service to be published to a stand-alone ArcGIS Server site at a later time.
 A service definition file (.sd) contains information about the map service's properties and capabilities.
 See Introduction to saving service definitions to learn more about how service definitions can be used in your organization's sharing workflows.

 Save a connected service definition for a map service

 A connected service definition is configured for a specific server connection.
-The option to save a service definition is available in the Publish Map Service pane when you are connected to a stand-alone ArcGIS Server.
+The option to save a service definition is available in the Publish Map Service pane when you are connected to a stand-alone server running ArcGIS Server.

 In the Publish Map Service pane, click the Publish drop-down arrow and click Save As SD to save a service definition file.